DECEIT: This Man Tricked Millions Of Innocent Kids Into Thinking Bible Characters Were Talking Vegetables

 U.S. — Evangelicals are calling on Phil Vischer, creator of VeggieTales, to repent after it was discovered he deliberately tricked millions of kids into believing historic Biblical figures were talking vegetables.

-"I was today years old when I learned that Samson is not decorative Latin gourd," user @iwanttobelieve posted on Reddit.
+"I was today years old when I learned that Samson is not a decorative Latin gourd," user @iwanttobelieve posted on Reddit.
 "Did anyone else know about this?
 I feel utterly betrayed."

 VeggieTales is credited with bringing evangelical children's programming into the mainstream, but at what cost?
 And it's not just Biblical characters.
 Since its inception in 1993, VeggieTales has promulgated the false claim that ancient peoples were nothing but talking vegetables that hopped around the desert sands of the Middle East.